Holy Family Catholic Church (Artesia, California): History

-The church offers all Seven Catholic Sacraments.
-It also offers youth ministry and religious education programs.

 Architecture and features

 The old church building is designed in the style of the Spanish missions in California.
 The current church is made out of red brick.
 At its opening in 1961, it had a capacity of 1,000 people.

 A $60,000 statue of Jesus, Mary, and Joseph, the Holy Family, was made by Rhode Island–based Artisan Granite and placed in the front of the church, being blessed on September 8, 2013.
 It was vandalized in June 2014, and the community came together to clean it.
 A replica of Michelangelo's Pietà, also made by Artisan Granite, was installed in June 2014.

 On December 12, 2018, the same day as the feast of Our Lady of Guadalupe, a stain appeared on a church-owned sidewalk that had a resemblance to the Virgin Mary.
 Some reports claim that the image appears blue at certain times.
 It has been called a miracle due to the fact that it is still standing as of December 2019.
 A small shrine was created around the apparition to protect it from normal foot traffic.
 The runoff of sprinklers from the rectory helps maintain the image, tracing it every night.